slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Leaders are team makers.
 There are no bad teams, only bad leaders.

-Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
-Leadership is based on emotional intelligence, people don’t follow robots, they follow the strongest person.
-The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
-Leadership is the ability to locate yourself.
+Being a leader differs from being a boss: it requires managing and psychotherapizing.
+Leadership rests on emotional intelligence, people follow the strongest person, not robots.
+The secret to motivating and sustaining morale is shifting focus from self to group.
+Leadership is locating yourself.

 Hints:

-- Leaders are embassadors of their teams.
-They can delegate culture keeping but not culture creation.
+- Leaders are ambassadors of their teams.
+They can delegate culture-keeping but not culture-creation.
-- If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
+- To lead, act with confidence—others will sense the energy and fall in line.
 No explicit statements needed.
-If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.
+If someone fails to align, either improve your leadership or remove them from the group.
-- Best leaders are leaders that grew up in the hierarchy.
+- Best leaders rise from within the hierarchy.
-- People seek leadership because they want autonomy and influence.
-Influence is more powerful than money.
-The reason millionaires are depressed is that they don’t know the difference.
+- People seek leadership for autonomy and influence.
+Influence outweighs money.
+Millionaires’ depression often stems from not grasping this difference.

 > *"He who does not desire power is fit to hold it."
 -- Plato [-427]*